aaiknn/OSINT/README.md

 ## Related Projects
 There are other projects that are quite similar to this one.
 If you like this one, then you might also like these:
 ### OH SHINT!
-*Who, as of this moment, seems to have been gone AWOL.*
+*Who, as of this moment, seems to have gone AWOL.*

 > Figured it was time to actually document some of my work.
 This blog is mostly going to be articles, write-ups and other ramblings about a few different intelligence and counter-intelligence subjects.